eduardo-veras/serverless-aws-router/README.md

 module.exports.handler = (event, context, callback) => server.handler(event, context, callback);
 ```
 First create a new `slsRouter.Server()`, then add your routes to the server, and finally export the `server.handler()` that will receive the serverless requests.

-## Documentation and options
-All configuration options, methods, and events can be found on the [Wiki](../../wiki) section on this repo.

 ## Examples
 You can find some usage examples on the [test](/test) folder on this repo.